justinwoo/prefetch-github/README.md

 ### [`nix-prefetch-github`](https://github.com/seppeljordan/nix-prefetch-github)

 This tool regularly does not successfully install for me through neither nixpkgs nor pip.
 I also hate Python for being irreproducible in general.
+I also have not found that its command line arguments are read in correctly, but this may have been addressed in other releases that I have not been able to install.